Dukeazeta/playerkoko/musickoko/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+PS: There's this girl I really really like a lot, she's the one making sure I push myself to do better everyday.
+Thank you Adeoye❤️